fabiand/ovirt-node-development-guide/upgrade.md

 **FIXME**

+- squashfs wrapped in rpm
+- "dnf download" rpm on the host
+- extract squashfs from the rpm
-- squashfs wrapped in rpm, "dnf download" rpm, then use imgbase to upgrade
+- then use imgbase to upgrade